-Figure 14 shows the spectra of the acoustic immission at observers C and D for the regarded cases.
+Figure 18 shows the spectra of the acoustic immission at observers A to D for the regarded cases.
 The vertically sheared inflow (case LC3_FSC3) leads to a slight decrease of SPL at BPF harmonics with a stronger effect at higher frequencies.
-Only a small increase of amplitude can be observed at BPF for observer D. For observer C an increase in the broadband noise level between approximately 2Hz and 10Hz can be found, but it does not exceed 30 dB.
-The reduction of SPL can be explained with the reduced blade tip deflection in front of the tower already mentioned above, which reduces the pressure fluctuations on the tower.
+Only a small increase of amplitude can be observed at BPF for observers B and D. For observers A and C an increase in the broadband noise level between approximately 2Hz and 10Hz can be found, but it does not exceed 30dB.
+The reduction of SPL can be explained with the reduced blade tip deflection in front of the tower already mentioned above, which reduces the pressure

+- fluctuations on the tower.
 Taking the turbulent inflow into account (case LC4_FSC3) leads to an increase of the broadband noise level due to turbulent inflow noise, generated by the interaction of the rotor blade with the turbulence.
-The inflow noise is emitted from the rotor and predominantly directed in upstream and downstream direction, leading to higher broadband noise levels at observer C compared to observer D. Since the rotor blades encounter the turbulence at considerably higher relative velocity than the tower, the emission from the tower hardly increases compared to case LC3_FSC3.
-However, despite the increased broadband noise level, the peaks at BPF harmonics are still dominant at both observer positions.
+The inflow noise is emitted from the rotor and predominantly directed in upstream and downstream direction, leading to higher broadband noise - 10 levels at observers A and C compared to observers B and D. Since the rotor blades encounter the turbulence at considerably higher relative velocity than the tower, the emission from the tower hardly increases compared to case LC3_FSC3.
+However, despite the increased broadband noise level, the peaks at BPF harmonics are still dominant at all four observer positions.